 Publish content to your screens directly from Microsoft TeamsLearn More

 Bulletin boards have long been a staple of offices and schools for posting announcements.
-But often these notices don’t live up to their name, going unnoticed amongst the hundreds of other messages.
-This also leaves them at risk of expiry.
+But often, these notices don’t live up to their name.
+They go unnoticed as more and more messages pile up and organization goes out the window.

 Here’s how you can quickly and easily set up a digital bulletin board using any kind of smart screen and ScreenCloud.